sumitpundir24/temp/writeup_template (5).md

 ![alt text][image2]    ![alt text][image21]

-As a last step, I normalized the image data because it becomes easy for optimizer to find the solution in normalized image.Also nomalization changes the pixels values of images to a common scale, without distorting differences in the ranges of values or losing information.
+As a last step, I normalized the image data because it becomes easy for optimizer to find the solution in normalized image.
+Also nomalization changes the pixels values of images to a common scale, without distorting differences in the ranges of values or losing information.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.